What does a Supply Chain Director do?

 How to become a Supply Chain Director?

 - Gain experience.
-Work in entry-level positions within supply chain management.
-This could include roles like logistics coordinator or supply chain analyst.
-Experience helps in understanding the practical aspects of the job.
+Work in entry-level positions within supply chain or logistics.
+This hands-on experience is crucial for understanding the day-to-day operations and challenges of the field.

 - Pursue advanced education.
-Consider earning a master's degree in supply chain management or a related field.
-This can enhance career prospects and open up higher-level positions.
+Consider earning a master's degree in supply chain management or business administration (MBA).
+This can enhance knowledge and open doors to higher-level positions.

 How long does it take to become a Supply Chain Director?